Key Takeaways:

 Is It Possible to Have Too Much Potassium?

 For most people, no. Your body naturally gets rid of any excess potassium via your urine, so barring any medical conditions, it’s unlikely that your potassium levels will fall out of balance.
-It’s much more likely that you have a potassium deficiency, in fact.

-That said, people with kidney issues or taking certain medications may be unable to regulate potassium levels as easily.
+That said, people with kidney conditions or taking certain medications may be unable to regulate potassium levels as easily.
 Blood pressure medications can change the way your body processes nutrients like potassium, and decreased kidney function makes it more difficult for your body to flush it out through your urine.
 Talk to your doctor about how much potassium is right for you.